BazilSuhail/FileSphere-Server/README.md

 ### About Execution and build
 Commands which are used to run, build and clean the `.exe` of this C program are following:

-##### make: Execute this command in the terminal to compile/build the program.
+- `make`: Execute this command in the terminal to compile/build the program.
-##### make clean:  Use this command to remove the existing executable.
+- `make clean`:  Use this command to remove the existing executable.
-##### make run:  This command compiles and immediately runs the program.
+- `make run`:  This command compiles and immediately runs the program.
-##### make clean run: This sequence will first remove the old executable, then compile, and finally run the program.
+- `make clean run`: This sequence will first remove the old executable, then compile, and finally run the program.

 ### Tools Required
 - `gcc`: A widely used C compiler, part of the GNU Compiler Collection.